-The vast majority of trial participants actively involved in the project were sourced from British Gas's customer base.
+The vast majority of trial participants actively involved in the project were sourced from British Gas' customer base.
 Therefore the majority of engagement and interaction with trial participants for project purposes was carried out by British Gas.
 In a limited number of instances, it was necessary to engage directly with customers who were not those of British Gas.
-Material and call centre advice was branded with the project brand, and so was the same for non-British Gas customers as for British Gas customers.
+We developed a strong brand image for the project that was carried across all marketing and communications materials.

 Interaction with these trial participants was the responsibility of British Gas on behalf of the project.
 Care was taken to avoid any appearance of attempting to recruit these trial participants to be supplied with electricity by British Gas, and no different tariff offerings were made to them.
-To protect against this appearance, staff involved in non-British Gas customer recruitment were given extensive training in the importance of recruiting trial participants to the project only and to ensure that electricity supply by British Gas is not discussed in any conversations.
-The risk of this occurrence, however, was considered low as the recruitment of non-British Gas supply customers was only required for test cells where they are not required to be supplied by British Gas so there is no incentive or need to encourage or transfer them to a British Gas electricity supply.
-Also, in the majority of cases, the staff involved in non-British Gas customer recruitment did not have access to the main British Gas account creation/management systems.
+To protect against this, staff involved in non-British Gas customer recruitment were given training on the importance of recruiting trial participants to the project only and instructed not to enter into conversations about the individual's electricity supplier.
+The risk of this was considered low as the recruitment of non-British Gas supply customers was only required for certain test cells and there was no incentive or need to encourage them to switch to British Gas.
+Also, in the majority of cases, the staff involved in non-British Gas customer recruitment did not have access to the main British Gas account creation/ management systems and channels.